danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 * Minimizing interruptions - developers can review proposals or questions others may have when its an optimal time for them.
 * Asynchronous nature of responding to written communication means the team can be distributed and can still function even when people have different schedules or personal matters to attend to. i.e. work can revolve around life rather than life needing to revolve around work.
 * Leaves a written artifact of discussions and decisions.
-No more "What was that we decided in the meeting last week?" or "Why was tool X over Y chosen?".
+No more "What was that we decided in the meeting last month?" or "Why was tool X over Y chosen?".
 * Captures everyone's feedback because everyone has an opportunity to contribute to shared documents with the results of deep, thoughtful analysis.
 * Contributes to a shared understanding of business and technical decisions.
-Not only for the current team members, but future team members. i.e. as the usual churn of tech workers coming and going happens, the project can still continue smoothly because important decisions have been captured in writing.
+Not only for the current team members, but future team members. i.e. as the usual churn of tech workers coming and going happens, the project can still continue smoothly because important information has been captured in writing.

 ## Meetings